maudeve-it/W25Qxxx_SPI_FLASH_STM32/README.md

 See youtube video to know advantages of this approach.<br><br><br><br>

 ### video Support
-Here you can find video documentation about these topics
+Here you can find videos documentation about these topics

 |||
 |---|---|